Uaxaclajuun Ubʼaah Kʼawiil

-Uaxaclajuun Ubʼaah Kʼawiil (also known by the appellation "Eighteen Rabbit"), was the 13th ajaw or ruler of the powerful Maya polity associated with the site of Copán in modern Honduras (its Classic Maya name was probably Oxwitik).
+Uaxaclajuun Ubʼaah Kʼawiil (also known as "Eighteen Rabbit" or "Waxaklajuun Ub'aah K'awiil"), was the 13th ajaw or ruler of the powerful Maya polity associated with the site of Copán in modern Honduras (its Classic Maya name was probably Oxwitik).
 He ruled from January 2, 695, to May 3, 738.

+Etymology

+His name translates as "Eighteen are the Faces (or Images) of K'awiil" and is a reference to the many forms that the Maya god K'awiil (a god of power, creation, and lightning) could take.

 History

 Uaxaclajuun Ubʼaah Kawiil ascended to the throne of Copan upon the death of the 12th ruler in the line of the founder, Smoke Imix, in 695.
 He began his reign with the construction of the Esmeralda Structure in order to entomb the remains of Smoke Imix.
 This ritually terminated the adjacent ancient temple of Papagayo constructed 250 years earlier by the celebrated Ruler 2, son of Kʼinich Yax Kʼukʼ Moʼ.
 He later constructed the original hieroglyphic stairway on the east side of the Esmeralda Structure.
 A passage on the stairway commemorates its construction 15 years after the death of Smoke Imix.

 Architecture

 Based on the number of structures and monuments constructed during his reign, Uaxaclajuun Ubʼaah Kawiil is considered the greatest patron of the arts in Copan's history.
 This period was characterized by a deep, florid relief, which represents the culmination of the sculptural tradition of Copan.